Walla Walla StageCoach History

 Legacy of the Stagecoach in Washington

-While railroads eventually replaced stagecoaches for most travel, the legacy of the Concord stagecoach remains alive in Washington’s history.
-Some original coaches can still be seen in museums, such as the Yakima Valley Museum and the Northwest Carriage Museum in Raymond, Washington.
-Additionally, stagecoach reenactments and historical markers honor the vital role these vehicles played in shaping the state’s development.
+The legacy of the stagecoaches remain alive in Washington’s history.
+Some original coaches can still be seen in museums, such as the Yakima Valley Museum, the Northwest Carriage Museum in Raymond, and Fort Walla Walla Museum.